thrutheframe/Tiki3/README.md

 <b>Update 14 Oct 2021: </b>
 - Updated fan duct design to V2. used a CFD simulation to check for air path.
-Still in test phase. \
 - Added body_top with adxl mount.
 Mounting holes are 19mm apart.
 Please measure your adxl to check fitting.
 Will only work with fan_duct V2.
 ![body_top adxl04](https://user-images.githubusercontent.com/68491566/137341981-c3b58017-7957-454d-a814-c8dbd1234d59.png)